-The pressure can be different depending on the substance being bitten, the mood of the dog, and even the dog itself.
+The pressure can be different depending on the substance being bitten, the dog's mood, and even the dog itself.
 To give you a comparison, humans have an average bite force of 120-140 psi, and the Nile Crocodile has a bite force of 5,000 psi.
 The bite force of average dogs ranges somewhere around 230-250 psi, but some have more strength.

 Let's focus on the dogs for now.
-Even though nowhere as strong as Nile Crocodile's bite, the force of strong dog's bite won't only rip through flesh, but it could also break bones.
+Even though nowhere as strong as Nile Crocodile's bite, the force of a strong dog's bite won't only rip through flesh, but it could also break bones.
 Below we'll list dogs that have the best chance of doing exactly that.
-If you're considering owning one of these strong dog breeds, it is very important that you work with a professional dog trainer to ensure your pooch doesn't show any signs of aggression.
+If you're considering owning one of these strong dog breeds, you must work with a professional dog trainer to ensure your pooch doesn't show any signs of aggression.

-The results of the study were reported in Newtons, with some of the highest numbers coming at 2,000 Newtons.
+The study results were reported in Newtons, with some of the highest numbers coming at 2,000 Newtons.
 From here, many websites took the number and incorrectly interpreted it as psi, which in fact is around 450 pounds per square inch (not 2,000 psi).

 Why some dog breeds have stronger bite force than others?

-Majority of the bite force strength in dogs depends on the size of their body and skull, and the shape of their jaw.
-Dogs with largest heads and subsequently biggest jaws all had the strongest bite force, which explains why Mastiffs ranked the highest of all dog breeds.
+The majority of the bite force strength in dogs depends on the size of their body and skull and the shape of their jaw.
+Dogs with the largest heads and subsequently biggest jaws all had the strongest bite force, which explains why Mastiffs ranked the highest of all dog breeds.

 Now without further ado, here are the dogs with the strongest bite forces in the world.
-Just so you know, they will all be greater than yours.
-Every dog's bite is dangerous, but these ones could be especially brutal if they exert their full force.
+So that you know, they will all be greater than yours.
+Every dog's bite is dangerous, but these could be especially brutal if they exert their full force.

 20 Dogs with the Strongest Bite Force